iam-robi/fhevm-game-ui/README.md

 Here's how a few turns of the game might unfold:

-1. The player has one protected house and two unprotected house on row 2, and the opponent sends a missile to row number 2:
+1. The player has one protected house and two unprotected houses on row 2, and the opponent sends a missile to row number 2:
 <div>
 <img src="https://rcd-media.com/olafhe/bunker-war-z-schema-1.png" width=\650\>
 </div>